jpoehnelt/blog/src/posts/2023-canyons-100-miles-by-utmb-planning-splits.md

 All information here has been updated for the alternate 2023 course.
 :::

-## Sub 24 hour splits :clock1:
+## 22 hour splits :clock1:

-Here are my roughly estimates splits for a 21.5 hour finish of the Canyons 100 mile.
+Here are my roughly estimates splits for a 22 hour finish of the Canyons 100 mile.

 <div class="mb-6">
     <table class="w-full">